-Regulation 517/2014 aims to reduce F-GAS emissions in order to achieve EU climate goals, including:
+Regulation 517/2014 has the objective of reducing F-GAS emissions in order to achieve EU climate objectives, including:

 - Periodic obligation to check for leaks and install leak detection systems;

-- Obligation to recover residual gases in order to guarantee their recycling, regeneration or destruction;
+- Obligation to recover residual gases in order to ensure their recycling, regeneration or destruction;

-- Restrictions on the marketing of gas and equipment containing them;
+- Restrictions on the placing on the market of gases and equipment containing them;

-- Control on the use of certain gases;
+- Control of the use of certain gases;

-- Labeling of products and equipment before being put on the market;
+- Labeling of products and equipment before being placed on the market;

-- Reduction of the quantity of hydrofluorocarbons marketed through a quota system;
+- Reduction of the amount of hydrofluorocarbons placed on the market through a quota system;

-- Training and qualification programs for personnel working on equipment containing gas;
+- Training and qualification programs for personnel working on gas-containing equipment;

-- Monitoring and tracking of the production, import and distribution phases, including the use of gas.
+- Monitoring and tracing of the phases of production, import, distribution, use of gas.

-The expected result is that, thanks to the new regulation, European Union F-Gas emissions will be reduced by 60% by 2030.
-In this perspective, the European Union, with the aim of verifying the progress made in achieving the objectives to reduce emissions, considers the monitoring of emissions of fluorinated greenhouse gases to be of fundamental importance.
-For this reason the use of consistent and high quality data for the communication of emissions of fluorinated greenhouse gases is fundamental: therefore the Regulation asks all Member States to establish information communication systems in order to acquire data on the emissions.
+The expected result is that, thanks to the new regulation, the F-Gas emissions of the European Union will be reduced by 60% by 2030.
+From this point of view, the European Union considers the monitoring of fluorinated gas emissions to be of fundamental importance greenhouse effect with the aim of verifying the progress made in achieving the objectives of reducing emissions.
+For this reason, the use of coherent and high quality data for the communication of fluorinated greenhouse gas emissions is essential: therefore the Regulation requires all Member States to set up information communication systems in order to acquire data on emissions.

 - Obtaining a Certificate;